arrrrrrrrrrrrrrrrrr/riven-auto-install/README.md

 - **Library Path**: The local media library is located at `/mnt/library`, where Riven and Plex scan, manage, and serve your content.

-- **Riven Configuration**: You can find the `settings.json` file for Riven in the `./riven` folder, located in the same directory where the scripts reside.
+- **Riven Configuration**: You can find the `settings.json` file for Riven in the `riven` folder, located in the same directory where the scripts reside.

 - **Riven Database**: The Riven database is stored in `/home/docker/riven-db`.

-- **Zurg/Rclone Information**: Zurg and rclone-related files are located in the `./zurg` folder, alongside the installation scripts.
+- **Zurg/Rclone Information**: Zurg and rclone-related files are located in the `zurg` folder, alongside the installation scripts.
 If they are already installed, the script will skip their reinstallation.

 - **Troubleshooting Logs**: Any troubleshooting logs generated after running the script will be saved as `troubleshoot-<timestamp>.txt` in the same directory as the script.

+- **Plex URL**: If you set up Plex using this script, then the Plex's URL for Riven to recognize will be `http://plex:32400`.

 You can adjust these paths if needed, but ensure any changes are reflected in the appropriate configuration files to ensure smooth operation across Riven, Plex, and other services.